 All generations, including Generations X, Y, and Z, should factor into our discussions.
 At the end of the proverbial day, we should attempt to understand our similarities, rather than seeking out our differences.

-The positive influence of the latest design trends, coupled with a burgeoning awareness of different employee needs in the workplace, is a win-win for all generations.
+The positive influence of the latest workplace designs, coupled with a burgeoning awareness of different employee needs in the workplace, is a win-win for all generations.